shankar-kalpas/ARCHITECTURE-DEMO/TestCase.md

 # Load Testing Update: [06-11-2023]

-I hope this update finds you well.
 I wanted to provide a brief overview of the progress and activities related to the ongoing load testing of our dev website.
 Below are the points I'm testing currently:

 ## User Registration:

 - Successfully simulated a large number of users registering simultaneously.
 - Observed response time and throughput metrics to assess the efficiency of the registration process.